systemd/mkosi/mkosi/resources/mkosi.md

 `QemuSwtpm=`, `--qemu-swtpm=`

-: When used with the `qemu` verb, this option specified whether to start an instance of swtpm to be used as a TPM with qemu.
+: When used with the `qemu` verb, this option specifies whether to start an instance of swtpm to be used as a TPM with qemu.
 This requires swtpm to be installed on the host.
 Takes a boolean value or `auto`.
 Defaults to `auto`.